Hyperbolic groupoids and duality: Compactly generated groupoids and their Cayley graphs

 for all $w\in\{0, 1\}^\infty$.
 This group is the \emph{iterated monodromy group} of the complex polynomial $z^2-1$ (see~\ref{ss:img}).
-It is often called the \emph{basilica group}.
+It is often called the \emph{Basilica group}.
 We can take the whole $\{0, 1\}^\infty$ as our transversal, and take the set of all germs of transformations $a$ and $b$ as the generating set $S$.
 It is not hard to show that the groupoid of germs $\G$ of $G$ is principal ($G$ is \emph{regular} in terminology of~\cite{nek:cpalg}).
-It follows that the Cayley graphs $\G(x, S)$ coincide with the orbital graphs of the action of $G$ on $\{0, 1\}^\infty$ (orbital graphs are also called \emph{Schreier graphs}, in the case of group actions).
+It follows that the Cayley graphs $\G(x, S)$ coincide with the orbital graphs of the action of $G$ on $\{0, 1\}^\infty$ (orbital graphs are also called \emph{Schreier graphs} in the case of group actions).

-The Schreier graphs of the Basilica group where extensively studied in the paper~\cite{angelidonnomatternagnibeda}.
+The orbital graphs of the Basilica group where extensively studied in~\cite{angelidonnomatternagnibeda}.
 In particular, it was shown that depending on the basepoint $x$ the graphs $\G(x, S)$ can have one, two, or four ends.
 In particular, the quasi-isometry class of $\G(x, S)$ depends on $x$.
-In fact, it follows from their results that there are uncountably many different quasi-isometry classes of the Cayley graphs $\G(x, S)$. \end{examp}
+In fact, it follows from the results of~\cite{angelidonnomatternagnibeda} that there are uncountably many different quasi-isometry classes of the Cayley graphs $\G(x, S)$. \end{examp}